SCPFBluesky/Site-19-Gun-System/README.md

 # Site 19 Gun System Replica

-# IMPORTANT!! : WHEN MAKING A CUSTOM GUN REMEMBER TO ADD THE TAG "Firarm", Click on your custom gun tool its self scroll all the way down until you find "Tags" click the + button and and type in "Firearm"
+# IMPORTANT!! : WHEN MAKING A CUSTOM GUN REMEMBER TO ADD THE TAG "Firearm", Click on your custom gun tool its self scroll all the way down until you find "Tags" click the + button and and type in "Firearm"

 # This gun system was made to replicate the gun system found in "Site-19 Roleplay" made by AdministratorGnar and ThunderGemios10